-Pamela J. Craig, 54, has been the Chief Financial Officer of Accenture, a global management consulting, technology services and outsourcing organization since October 2006.
+Pamela J. Craig, age 55, joined our Board of Directors in 2011.
+She has been the Chief Financial Officer of Accenture, a global management consulting, technology services and outsourcing organization since October 2006.
 From March 2004 to October 2006, she was Accenture's senior vice president-Finance.
-Ms. Craig has been with Accenture for 31 years.
-Ms. Craig previously served as a director of Avanade, a business technology services provider.
+Ms. Craig previously was a director of Avanade, a business technology services provider.

-We believe that Ms. Craig's significant leadership role at Accenture will provide us with unique insight into how to manage a large, global organization that has grown rapidly.
-Her understanding of the challenges our current and potential customers face in interacting with customers, suppliers and partners across the world in a rapidly changing technological environment can help us better understand the markets we address.
-Furthermore, we expect that, in light her role as a chief financial officer, her understanding of complex global business issues and financial and accounting matters will enable her to become an important contributor to our Board, particularly the Audit Committee and its functions.
+We believe that the knowledge, leadership experience and expertise Ms. Craig has developed in her significant leadership role at Accenture provides us with unique insight into how to manage a large, global organization that has grown rapidly.
+Her understanding of the challenges our current and potential customers face in interacting with customers, suppliers and partners across the world in a rapidly changing technological environment helps us better understand the markets we address.
+Furthermore, in light of her role as a chief financial officer, her understanding of complex global business issues and financial and accounting matters has enabled her to become an important contributor to our Board, particularly the Audit Committee and its functions.

-F. Thomson Leighton, age 54, has served as our Chief Scientist and as a director since August 1998.
+F. Thomson Leighton, age 55, has served as our Chief Scientist and as a director since August 1998.
 Dr. Leighton has been a professor of Mathematics at the Massachusetts Institute of Technology since 1982.
 Dr. Leighton is a former two-term chair of the 2,000-member Association of Computing Machinery Special Interest Group on Algorithms and Complexity Theory, and a former two-term Editor-in-Chief of the Journal of the Association for Computing Machinery, one of the nation's premier journals for computer science research.

 Dr. Leighton co-founded Akamai.
 We believe that his understanding of our technology and how the Internet works is unequaled.
-He has continually demonstrated his ability to inspire Akamai employees to excellence, convince customers why our services are right for them and drive technological developments.
-By bringing this expertise and perspective to the Board of Directors, Dr. Leighton is a conduit for crucial information and has frequently helped educate fellow directors about evolving technical and market trends in the industry and ways to position Akamai to address those needs.
+He has continually demonstrated his ability to inspire Akamai employees to excellence, enlighten our customer base about Akamai's services and drive technological developments.
+By bringing this expertise and perspective to our Board of Directors, Dr. Leighton is a conduit for crucial information and has frequently helped educate fellow directors about evolving technical and market trends in the industry and ways to position Akamai to address those needs.

-Paul Sagan, age 52, became our Chief Executive Officer in April 2005 and served as our President from May 1999 until September 2010.
-Mr. Sagan became a member of our Board of Directors in January 2005.
+Paul Sagan, age 53, became our Chief Executive Officer and a member of our Board of Directors in January 2005 and served as our President from May 1999 until September 2010 and again from September 2011 until the present.
 Mr. Sagan joined Akamai in October 1998 as Vice President and Chief Operating Officer.
 From July 1997 to August 1998, Mr. Sagan was Senior Advisor to the World Economic Forum, a Geneva, Switzerland-based organization that provides a collaborative framework for leaders to address global issues.
-Previously, Mr. Sagan held senior executive positions at global media and entertainment companies Time Warner Cable and Time Inc., affiliates of Time Warner, Inc. as well as at CBS, Inc. Mr. Sagan also serves on the Board of Directors of EMC Corporation, a developer and provider of information infrastructure technology and solutions and iRobot, Inc., a provider of robotic technology-based solutions.
-Mr. Sagan previously was a director of Digitas, Inc., a relationship marketing services firm, from 2006 to 2007 and Dow Jones & Co., a media and information services company, during 2007.
+Previously, Mr. Sagan held senior executive positions at global media and entertainment companies Time Warner Cable and Time Inc., affiliates of Time Warner, Inc., as well as at CBS, Inc. Mr. Sagan also serves on the boards of directors of EMC Corporation, a developer and provider of information infrastructure technology and solutions and iRobot, Inc., a provider of robotic technology-based solutions.
+He previously was a director of Digitas, Inc., a relationship marketing services firm, from 2006 to 2007 and Dow Jones & Co., a media and information services company, during 2007.